MSUSEL/msusel-snort-network-quality/README.md

 ## Steps

 1. Install a free Linux distribution.
-We used Ubuntu 22.04.3 LTS
+We used Ubuntu 22.04.3 LTS.
 2. Install the most recent versions of Snort, Docker, and Wireshark.
 3. Configure Snort, Docker, and Wireshark.
 4. Validate consistency of tools: